4

 3

 • I agree with this.
 If the hand is declared dead, then there is no protection against dumping, and this all-in-mucking tactic could be used at-will between players who want to dump chips to each other.
-Jan 3, 2016 at 20:24
+Commented Jan 3, 2016 at 20:24

 • "As a dealer you are supposed to protect live cards. " The question is are the cards live?